-Select the menu for functions for contour and point

-- Select the name of the first subcontour with the WINDOW SELECTION soft key or enter it directly.
-The first subcontour must always be the deepest pocket.
-Confirm with the ENT key. - ISLAND - Specify via soft key whether the next subcontour is a pocket or an island.
-Confirm with the ENT key. - Select the name of the second subcontour with the WINDOW SELECTION soft key or enter it directly.
-Confirm by pressing the ENT key. - If needed, enter the depth of the second subcontour.
-Confirm with the ENT key. - Carry on with the dialog as described above until you have entered all subcontours. - Always start the list of subcontours with the deepest pocket! - If the contour is defined as an island, the TNC interprets the entered depth as the island height.
+- Select the menu for functions for contour and point machining - CONTOUR - ▶ Press the CONTOUR DEF soft key.
+The TNC opens the dialog for entering the contour formula - Select the name of the first subcontour with the WINDOW SELECTION soft key or enter it directly The first subcontour must always be the deepest pocket.
+Confirm with the ENT key

+- Specify via soft key whether the next subcontour is a pocket or an island.
+Confirm with the ENT key - Select the name of the second subcontour with the WINDOW SELECTION soft key or enter it directly.
+Confirm by pressing the ENT key - If needed, enter the depth of the second subcontour.
+Confirm with the ENT key - Carry on with the dialog as described above until you have entered all subcontours.

+- Always start the list of subcontours with the deepest pocket! - If the contour is defined as an island, the TNC interprets the entered depth as the island height.
 The entered value (without an algebraic sign) then refers to the workpiece top surface! - If the depth is entered as 0, then for pockets the depth defined in the Cycle 20 is effective.
 Islands then rise up to the workpiece top surface!